-The final year of the filmmaking program centers on individualized research and production projects.
+The final year of the Filmmaking program centers on individualized research and production projects.
 Filmmaking seniors will apply project-development skills to the creation of a senior thesis production project, senior exhibition and a written thesis research paper, based on their previous investigations.
 Screenings, assigned readings, research papers, production coursework and assigned class presentations will parallel each individual student's area of focus.
 At mid-semester departmental critiques, each student will present their completed thesis pre-production work, thesis research, and a production short that supports the development of their thesis project.
 During end of the semester critiques, seniors will present their completed thesis production work.

-Filmmaking Senior Thesis and Professional Practice
+Filmmaking Senior Thesis

-The senior thesis is a combined class of the senior photography and filmmaking majors who are working toward their culminating required thesis project.
-This course prepares them for the projected direction of their thesis in conjunction with the students' graduating off campus exhibit and their end of year public presentation/artist talk.
+The senior thesis is a combined class of the senior photography and filmmaking majors working towards an end of year public presentation of the development and projected direction of the thesis in conjunction with the students graduating off campus exhibit.
 Students will develop a deeper understanding of their work in the contexts of contemporary art, culture, and the human condition.
-The course will also cover a professional approach to writing and the preparation of artists' statements, the development of their own approach to oral presentation, and a conceptual link between the studio and the context of display and presentation.
-This class also covers topics of professional practice including CV/resumes, professional opportunities such as residencies, grants and fellowships, the decision around graduate school, and promotional skills including print, web presence and social media.
+Fundamental issues regarding the creation of art-works including: ethics, commercialism, and originality will be examined and critiqued.
+The course will also cover a professional approach to writing and the preparation of artists' statements, oral presentation, and a conceptual link between the studio and the context of display and presentation.